liuyehcf/BlogSource/_unposts/Interview.md

 1. Explain the concept of the Pimpl idiom in C++.
     > The Pimpl idiom in C++ separates the interface and implementation of a class, enhancing encapsulation and code modularity.

+1. Explain the difference between cache coherence and memory consistency.
+    > Cache coherence is primarily concerned with the values of copies of a single memory location that are cached at several caches, and ensures that all processors in the system observe a single, consistent value for the memory location.
+    > Memory consistency is concerned about the ordering of multiply updates to different memory locations(or single memory location) from different processors.
+It determines when a write by one processor to a shared memory location becomes visible to all other processors.

 1. What is the purpose of the "constexpr" keyword in C++11?
 1. Explain the concept of variadic templates in C++.